 Before solving a problem, technicians must understand the asset and what happened when it malfunctioned.
 They need to assess the situation leading up to the failure in order to narrow down the list of possible root causes.

 When they can, operators or technicians should note what was observed just before the incident.
 For instance, ask what the operators were doing, what the equipment was doing, and which processes were running.
 Obtain these details while they’re still fresh in people’s minds as the info helps troubleshooters paint a clear picture of the pre-breakdown situation.

 With modern EAM software, technicians can capture notes on their phone or tablet and link it to a particular piece of equipment.
 Having incident details readily available on mobile devices means stakeholders across the enterprise can examine a problem without delay.
-And with mobile capabilities and the option to issue work orders using the software, asset managers can quickly cue technicians to respond.
+And with mobile capabilities and the option to issue work orders using the work order software, asset managers can quickly cue technicians to respond.